If you are looking for the cheesier history of pizza, then we have all the knead-to-know facts.

 By 1889 the original Egyptian flatbread had been morphed into something magnificent.

-At the time, Naples was a bustling Italian city filled with working-class people.
+Naples was a bustling Italian city filled with working-class people at the time.
 They didn’t have time to spend all day cooking their meals.

-Instead, they were always looking for the quickest way to feed their family.
+Instead, they always looked for the quickest way to feed their family.

 Esposito filled that requirement by topping the already popular flatbread with delicious ingredients that could be easily carried home for the evening.

 Throughout the Second World War, U.S. troops were stationed throughout Italy.
-Those who found their way to Naples fell in love with the Italian dish.
+Those who found their way to Naples loved the Italian dish.

 So naturally, after the war was over, pizzerias began opening up in every major city.